SeattleTestbed/docs/EducationalAssignments/ABStoragePartTwo.md

 ## Prerequisites

 This assignment assumes you have Python2.5 or Python2.6, Repy and RepyV2 installed on your computer.
-If you don't already have them please go to [wiki:EducationalAssignments/PermissionsPartOne#GettingPythonRepy PermissionsPartOne] for a tutorial on how to get them.
+If you don't already have them please go to [wiki:EducationalAssignments/ABStoragePartOne#GettingPythonRepy ABStoragePartOne] for a tutorial on how to get them.

 ### Helpful links